Huzefaaa2/MindOps/README.md

 This repository follows a modular layout under the `projects/` directory.
 Each subdirectory contains a self‑contained project along with its code, deployment scripts, documentation and examples.
-A brief overview of the planned projects is provided below.
-Only Project 1 is implemented at the moment;
+A brief overview of the planned projects is provided below.  project 1, 2, and 3 are implemented at the moment;
 the remaining projects are placeholders for future work.

 | Project | Directory | Description |